Currently logged out. Login

 An Exciting Allosaurus Discovery at the Jurassic Mile Dig Site

-During the summer of 2020, our paleontology team returned to the Jurassic Mile® dig site in Wyoming.
+During the summer of 2020, our paleontology team returned to The Jurassic Mile® dig site in Wyoming.
 Their mission was laser-focused: get as much of the giant sauropods they’d discovered out of the ground so the fossils would be ready for the 2022 opening of Giants of the Jurassic™.
 They delivered in a big way.
 You can see the results of their hard work when two massive sauropods—four-legged, long-necked, plant-eating dinosaurs—greet you as you walk down the ramp into Dinosphere®.

 Dig team working at the Jurassic Mile dinosaur dig site in Wyoming.